Vonng/pigsty/docs/PARAM.md

 name: `pg_log_dir`, type: `path`, level: `C`

-postgres log dir, `/pg/log/postgres` by default
+postgres log dir, `/pg/log/postgres` by default.

-default values: `/pg/log/postgres`

 !> caveat: if `pg_log_dir` is prefixed with `pg_data` it will not be created explicit (it will be created by postgres itself then).